Killing of Iryna Zarutska: Memorials and tributes

 On August 31, 2025, a candlelight vigil in Charlotte honored Zarutska and other recent victims of transit-related violence.
-North Carolina officials also announced a candlelight vigil to mark 30 days after her death, scheduled for September 22 at the East/West Boulevard station.
-Her family elected to bury Zarutska in the United States.
+A candlelight vigil organized by the Mecklenburg County Republican Party was held on September 22, 2025, at the East/West Boulevard station.
+The organizers proposed that the station be renamed the "Iryna Zarutska Light Rail Station".

-Zarutska's death inspired numerous murals across the United States for which funds have been raised.
 In September 2025, American rapper DaBaby released the song "Save Me" dedicated to Zarutska, with a video re-enacting the event but with DaBaby saving Zarutska.

 In October 2025, a newly described species of Celastrina butterfly from the coastal area of Georgia and South Carolina was named Celastrina iryna ("Iryna's Azure") in tribute to Zarutska.